tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 * What does the `+` operator do?

-  * **Answer:** Create a layout where each plot is placed adjacent to another.
+  * **Answer:** It creates a layout where each plot is placed adjacent to the other.

 * What does the `*` operator do?

-  * **Answer:** Overlay plots where each plot is placed along the same axis.
+  * **Answer:** It overlays plots where each plot is placed along the same axis.

 * How many widget bars are created when plotting?
 One, or one for each plot?

   * **Answer:** One.

-Indicate to the student to open the solution.
-The student should highlight the following:
+Ask the student volunteer (or call on a student) to open the solution.
+They should highlight the following:

 * The `+` operator is used to compose plots adjacent to each other.
 This creates a single plot that contains more than one visualization.